grafana/xk6-dashboard/README.md

   k6 dashboard [command]

 Available Commands:
-  replay      load the saved JSON results and replay it for the dashboard UI
+  aggregate   convert saved json output to recorded dashboard events replay      load the recorded dashboard events and replay it for the UI

 Flags:
   -h, --help   help for dashboard